 5.1 Content Planning Ideas – From Pinterest!

 Go to Pinterest Analytics and view your Profile analytics.
 Select the “Clicks” tab.
 This shows you your Pins with the most clicks.
-And while the header says “visits to your website from Pinterest,” this is actually to click on all your Pins, so, it will almost always include Pins which link to other people’s content as well.
+And while the header says “visits to your website from Pinterest,” this is actually to click on all your Pins, so it will almost always include Pins that link to other people’s content as well.

 Where’s the use in that, you ask?

-Well, these are priceless insights into what people are clicking on Pinterest – exactly what you need to know in order to increase your traffic!
+Well, these are priceless insights into what people are clicking on Pinterest – exactly what you need to know to increase your traffic!

 You can also circulate content about you on other people’s websites and track those clicks too.

 Visit your Pinterest profile analytics by going to Analytics > Profile from the main menu.
 Then click on “Link clicks” to see the Pins you’ve save that get the most clicks.

 - Is there a topic that you haven’t covered that appears over and over?